 Dogs and cats get orthopedic injuries just like people do.
 Athletic breeds and large or overweight dogs can be prone to orthopedic injuries.
 Broken bones, complex fractures and joint problems demand the expertise of an experienced doctor with sophisticated orthopedic instruments.
 Orthopedic surgery can significantly improve your pet’s quality of life.

-Since 1996, Dr. Philippe Coudrai has operated a non-boarded, orthopedic referral service serving southern New Jersey from Cape May to Burlington County.
+Since 1996, our doctors have operated a non-boarded, orthopedic referral service serving southern New Jersey from Cape May to Burlington County.
 During the last 14 years, Dr. Coudrai has performed more than 2,500 orthopedic surgeries for 45 area hospitals including Winslow Animal Hospital.

 Common Surgeries Include:

 Winslow Animal Hospital uses the same state-of-the-art equipment found in many human hospitals.
 All surgery patients receive preanesthetic blood tests to check the health of organs, as well as an IV catheter and fluids for safety and hydration.
 Heated surgery tables, safe anesthetics, and careful monitoring help ensure that your best friend is comfortable.
 During surgery, we monitor your pet’s heart rhythm and rate, level of oxygen in the blood, blood pressure and temperature to ensure anesthetic safety.

 In addition to sophisticated monitoring equipment, a certified veterinary technician provides a watchful eye and caring touch while assisting the doctor.
 When patients recover from surgery, they’re never alone.
 A veterinary technician checks vital signs every few minutes and comforts pets with warming devices, blankets, and hugs.